 What law(s) specifically govern personal data / information?

 Law number 8968, Law on the Protection of Personal Data

 What are the key data protection principles in this jurisdiction?:

 - Goal adequateness.

-The supervisory authority / regulator in charge of data protection is:
+What is the supervisory authority / regulator in charge of data protection?